DY-18/FDA_2018/README.md

 # FDA_2018
-Assignement for Fundamentals of Data Analysis_2018
+Assignment for Fundamentals of Data Analysis_2018